inspec/inspec-aws/docs/resources/aws_api_gateway_stage.md

 `rest_api_id` _(required)_

-The string identifier of the associated RestApi.
+The ID of the REST API resource that you're deploying with this stage.

 `stage_name` _(required)_

-The identifier of the stage resource to get information about.
+The API Gateway stage name.

-For additional information, see the [AWS ApiGateway Stage documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html).
+For additional information, see the [AWS API Gateway stage documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html).

 ## Properties